Skip to content

 Getting here by car

-Welcome to visit Svindersvik Summer Residence during our guided tours, Saturdays and Sundays from 7 June to 7 september.
+Welcome to visit Svindersvik Summer Residence during our guided tours, Saturdays and Sundays June–September.
 You need to purchase a ticket online in advance to attend the tour.
 The garden and surroundings are open for visits year-round.

 Tickets